i-rinat/libvdpau-va-gl/README.md

 VDPAU is not vendor-locked technology.
 Even official documentation mentions possibility of other drivers.
 They should be named as `libvdpau_drivername.so.1` and placed where linker could find them. `/usr/lib` usually works fine.
-Which driver to use determined by X server default settings or `VDPAU_DRIVER` environment variable.
+Which driver to use is determined by asking X server about current driver name or by using `VDPAU_DRIVER` environment variable.

 Here is one.
 Named libvdpau_va_gl.so.1, it uses OpenGL under the hood to accelerate drawing and scaling and VA-API (if available) to accelerate video